Right-wing terrorism: India

-In 1992, the 16th-century Babri Masjid in the city of Ayodhya, in Uttar Pradesh was demolished by the far-right Hindu nationalist Vishva Hindu Parishad.
+In 1992, the 16th-century Babri Masjid in the city of Ayodhya, in Uttar Pradesh was demolished by the Vishva Hindu Parishad, a far-right Hindutva organisation.
+According to them, the mosque was built on the site of a Hindu temple in the 19th century.
 The demolition resulted in intercommunal rioting between India's Hindu and Muslim communities, causing the deaths of at least 2,000 people.